liliwilson/RideTogether-PublicVersion/README.md

 Many of the puzzles will be unsolvable to people other than the friend that the game was designed for, due to the use of personal information in their solutions.

-Graphics credit goes to my younger sister Maia, who designed and drew all of the characters used in the app.

 # Gameplay

 # Credits
 All puzzles were designed entirely by me, and I worked on this game alone from December 2020 to March 2021.

-My younger sister, Maia, designed the character graphics used across levels--thank you, Maia!
+Graphics credit goes to my younger sister Maia, who designed and drew all of the characters used in the app.